Jahia/npm-solid-react-templateset-example/README.md

 This command will upgrade yarn  to the latest stable release and update the yarn installer in .yarn/releases

 ``yarn set version stable``

+## License

+As the original template was available using the GPL, so is this example.